tlemenestrel/SWE_Scientific_Projects/README.md

 ### Code description

-My code first implements an image class with a constructor that accepts a string containing the name of the JPEG file to be read.
+The code first implements an image class with a constructor that accepts a string containing the name of the JPEG file to be read.
 The constructor reads the file and stores the image data as a data attribute.
-It calls a function called ReadGrayscaleJPEG(), which is pre-defined.

-The class also has a Save() method that writes the current version of the image to a JPEG file.
+It calls a function called ReadGrayscaleJPEG(), which is pre-defined.The class also has a Save() method that writes the current version of the image to a JPEG file.
 It takes a string containing the name of the JPEG file to be written.
 However, if the string is empty the original filename is used instead.